Ben Knight (footballer)

-Benjamin Leo Knight (born 14 June 2002) is an English footballer who plays as a forward for Premier League side Manchester City.
+Benjamin Leo Knight (born 14 June 2002) is an English professional footballer who plays as a striker for EFL League Two club Cambridge United.

 Club career

 Early career

 Born in Cambridge, Knight started his career with local side Burwell Tigers, joining at under-7s level, before joining Ipswich Town.
 After eight years with Ipswich Town, Knight joined Premier League side Manchester City in July 2018.

 Manchester City

-Knight made his Manchester City debut as a 74th minute substitute, replacing Ferran Torres, in the 2021 FA Community Shield at Wembley Stadium on 7 August 2021.
+Knight made his debut for Manchester City in the 2021 FA Community Shield at Wembley Stadium on the 7th August 2021, coming on as a substitute in the 74th minute for Ferran Torres during the 0–1 defeat to Leicester City.

 Crewe Alexandra (loan)

 On 16 August 2021, Knight joined Crewe Alexandra on a season-long loan, and made his Crewe debut the following day in a 1–0 defeat at Oxford United.
 He scored his first Crewe goal on his fifth appearance, the winner in a 1–0 victory at Shrewsbury Town in an EFL Trophy group tie on 31 August 2021, but then picked up an injury that ruled him out until 30 October 2021.
 He played five further games, scoring once, before being sidelined again with a foot injury.